Bletchley: Bletchley Park

-Within the West Bletchley parish, in the Church Green district, is Bletchley Park, which, during the Second World War, was home to the Government Code and Cypher School.
+Within the West Bletchley parish, in the Church Green district, is Bletchley Park which, during the Second World War, was home to the Government Code and Cypher School.
 The German Enigma code was cracked here by, amongst others, Alan Turing.
 Another cipher machine was solved with the aid of early computing devices, known as Colossus.
 The park is now a museum, although many areas of the park grounds have been sold off for housing development.

 Wilton Hall

 The nearby Wilton Hall was built in 1943 as part of the Bletchley Park estate and was used by the government as a meeting place by day and a music and dance venue by night.
 After World War II, the venue continued to remain open and played host to musicians such as Lulu and The Rolling Stones.

 In recent years, the building was slated for demolition after its closure in 2019.
-However, after residents and the local MP rejected calls for the demolition of the site due to historical value, the building was sold to a new partnership in 2020 who have refurbished and reopened the building in 2022.
+However, after residents and the local MP rejected calls for the demolition of the site due to historical value, the building was sold to a new partnership in 2020 which refurbished and reopened the building in 2022.

-Civil parishes: Bletchley and Fenny Stratford, and West Bletchley

-For more details about the districts of Bletchley, see these civil parish articles.